janrochat/chipwits-forth/mac/README.md

 The disks can be opened in a Mac emulator such as [Mini vMac](https://www.gryphel.com/c/minivmac/).
 You need to boot with a system disk first.
 Some of these disks have the system installed as well, others don't.

-# Recovering Source
+# Readable FORTH Source
-The `recovering/` directory contains semi-recovered source files, re-encoded so that they can be read by a modern computer.
-They are non-normative and will not compile.
+The `forth/` directory contains semi-recovered source code, re-encoded so that it can be read by a modern computer.
+The code is non-normative and will not compile.